 One may wonder about the implications of Theorem \ref{thm_jpsd_error_conv_rate} for the estimation of the observations of the process.
-In line with the setting in Section \ref{ssec_lmmse_estimate}, let us consider a partially observed test realization $\bar x^\test \in \R^{\NT}$ of the time-vertex process $\xv$; and denote as $\bar y^ \test $ and $\bar z^ \test $ its components respectively with known and missing entries.
-Let $\Sigma_{\xv}$ and $\Sigma^*_{\xv} $ stand for the true covariance matrix of the process and its estimate given by the JPSD $\hs $ learnt by solving \eqref{eq_defn_ab_star}.
-Similarly, let $\Sigma^ \test_{ \bar y}$, $ \Sigma^ \test_{\bar z \bar y}$ and $(\Sigma^ \test_{ \bar y})^*$, $ (\Sigma^\test_{\bar z \bar y})^*$ denote the covariance and cross-covariance matrices obtained by extracting the submatrices of $\Sigma_{\xv}$ and $\Sigma^*_{\xv} $ corresponding to the known and the missing parts of a given test realization $\bar x^\test$.
-In the following main result, we study the rate of convergence of the estimate of $\bar z^ \test $ based on the MMSE estimation scheme in \eqref{eq_lmmse_est_z}.
+In line with the setting in Section \ref{ssec_lmmse_estimate}, let us consider a partially observed test realization $\bar \xSignal^\test \in \R^{\NT}$ of the time-vertex process $\xv$; and denote as $\bar \ySignal^ \test $ and $\bar \zSignal^ \test $ its components respectively with known and missing entries.
+Let $\covMat_{\xv}$ and $\covMat^\est_{\xv} $ stand for the true covariance matrix of the process and its estimate given by the JPSD $\hs $ learnt by solving \eqref{eq_defn_ab_star}.
+Similarly, let $\covMat^ \test_{ \bar \ySignal}$, $ \covMat^ \test_{\bar \zSignal \bar \ySignal}$ and $(\covMat^ \test_{ \bar \ySignal})^\est$, $ (\covMat^\test_{\bar \zSignal \bar \ySignal})^\est$ denote the covariance and cross-covariance matrices obtained by extracting the submatrices of $\covMat_{\xv}$ and $\covMat^\est_{\xv} $ corresponding to the known and the missing parts of a given test realization $\bar \xSignal^\test$.
+In the following main result, we study the rate of convergence of the estimate of $\bar \zSignal^ \test $ based on the MMSE estimation scheme in \eqref{eq_lmmse_est_z}.